barbellstrategy/barbellstrategy.github.io/articles/why-do-antiglycolytic-training-part-3.md

 # Why Do Antiglycolytic Training Part 3

-In our series on antiglycolytic training, **[Part 1](https://www.barbellstrategy.com/www.barbellstrategy.com//2018/01/why-do-antiglycolytic-training-part-1.html)** and **[Part 2](https://www.barbellstrategy.com/www.barbellstrategy.com//2018/01/why-do-antiglycolytic-training-part-2.html)** cover *why* we do it.
 Hopefully now you are convinced of the why, so Part 3 will cover *how* we do antiglycolytic training.

 Our goal with training is to increase our capacity.
 We do strength training to get stronger, and we do AGT to increase our power output.